reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 ---
-title: "All You Need To Know About Testing JPA Queries with Spring Boot"
+title: "All You Need To Know About Testing Spring Data JPA Queries with Spring Boot"
 categories: [java]
-modified: 2019-02-02
+modified: 2019-02-03
-last_modified_at: 2019-02-02
+last_modified_at: 2019-02-03
 author: tom
 tags:
 comments: true